-Body found in search for Indiana toddler; man in custody
+Body found in search for Ind. toddler; man in custody

 Spencer, Ind. — Authorities searching for a missing 1-year-old girl in Indiana found a body that matches her description and have taken a man into custody in connection with her disappearance, Indiana State Police said.